St. Joseph's Boys School: History

 In 1888, the Catholic Bishop of Coimbatore, the Rt.
 Rev. Dr. Bardou, considered it opportune to start a school within the premises of their 'House' in the Nilgiris.
-At the outset, before the establishment of our present school, bungalows owned by the Catholic Mission in Wellington were utilized for the education of Catholic children.
-The Priests of the Society of the Paris Missions conducted the infant institution, which in the early years, had an enrolment of about forty students.
-With the increasing number of pupils, it was found necessary to shift the School to where sufficient accommodation could perhaps be obtained.
+Before the establishment of present school, bungalows owned by the Catholic Mission in Wellington were utilized for the education of Catholic children.
 Dr. Bardou, with considerable enterprise, obtained an extensive property in Coonoor and the work of the building was started in 1888.
-The main block was completed two years later and the pupils attending the School in Wellington were transferred to the new building in Coonoor - still under the Priests of the Paris Foreign Mission.

 In 1892, the Management of the School was entrusted to the Patrician Brothers who had landed and established themselves in Madras in the year 1875.
 Under the stewardship of Rev. Bro.
 Malachy Carew as the first Principal, St. Joseph's set off on the road to success and advancement.
 Through the interest and patronage of Sir Arthur Lawley, the then Governor of Madras, and the Hon'ble Murray Hammick - 1st Member of Council - the famed 'L' Block was commissioned in 1911.
 With Rev. Bro.
 L.T.
 Fordd at the helm, the Telegraph Training Classes were launched in 1919 to give this Institution the name she is more famous by - St. Joseph's College - until recently.
 The telegraph classes, due to Government policy, were discontinued in 1929 and the College catered to the all round development of her students who appeared for the Cambridge School Leaving Certificate or the Anglo-Indian High School Examination which was maintained until 1978, when the pattern of education changed to the present Higher Secondary Examination of the Tamil Nadu State Board, the Anglo-Indian High School Examination maintaining the status quo.